CORNET: Learning Table Formatting Rules By Example: Evaluation

-\paragraph{Evaluation Metrics} We consider two metrics: exact match and execution match. \emph{Exact match} is a syntactic match between a conditional rule candidate and the gold rule, with tolerance for differences arising from white space, alternative argument order, and a set of basic semantics-preserving rewrite rules. \emph{Execution match} consists of executing a rule and comparing the produced formatting to the gold formatting---there is an execution match if the two formattings are identical.
+To evaluate the learned rules against the user-written rules, we consider two metrics: exact match and execution match. \emph{Exact match} is a syntactic match between a learned rule and the user-written rule, with tolerance for differences arising from white space and alternative argument order. \emph{Execution match} consists of executing two rules and comparing the produced formattings---there is an execution match if the formattings are identical.
+In addition to capturing the fact that different rules can produce the same formatting outcomes, execution match allows us to evaluate against baselines that do not produce rules but instead directly predict formatting.
 This distinction between exact and execution match is also made in related areas, such as natural language to code~\cite{synchromesh, shellCodes}.